As with anything new, plein air painting beginners need encouragement

 Easy Oil Painting Techniques - click to explore This is a good site for learning easy techniques with the help of video clips - and it's free.

-Low key yet very informative oil painting course on-line or on DVD -
+Low key yet very informative on-line art lessons or on DVD - Use the Promo code above for a discount...

-Why are my plein air paintings so dark?
+Why are my paintings so washed out and other beginner problems

 Help!
 I think I forgot how to Paint!
 Beginners Mind